Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 #### **CredentialSet**

-This interface is implemented by objects that encapsulate the details of a single set of data in the KeyVault store.
+This interface is implemented by objects that encapsulate the details of a single set of data in a Wallet.

 ##### Type Parameters